-- Most of IMI's research output was published in the last four years 2018-2021, accounting for more than half of its paper output. - IMI has experienced the most rapid increase in percentage of output, only in 2019 seeing a slight decrease. - GCGH has sustained a decreasing percentage of output since 2011.
-Similarly, C-path has been on a downward trend since 2017. - After peaking in 2015, CSIRO was on a steady decrease in percentage of output but has seen a shift upwards since 2019.
+- Most of IMI's research output was published in the last five years 2018-2022, accounting for more than half of its paper output. - IMI has experienced the most rapid increase in percentage of output, however seeing a decrease in 2019 and in the most recent year of 2022. - GCGH has sustained a decreasing percentage of output since 2011.
+Similarly, C-path has been on a downward trend since 2017 and while there appears to be an increase in 2022, this is insignificant as C-path published 8 more papers in 2022 than in 2021.